hagbardc23/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ## Introduction
-This project contains a sample of a scalable "Helo World" web application running in a virtual machine, which is built by a Packer template and provisioned by a Terraform template in Azure Cloud .
-The scaling of application deployment is customazable and can be configured in varibles file of Terraform.
+This project contains a sample of a scalable "Helo World" web application running in virtual machines, which are built by a Packer template and provisioned by a Terraform template in Azure Cloud .
+The scaling of application deployment is customizable and can be configured in variables file of Terraform.

 ## Getting Started
 An Azure account is neccessary for this project.
-This can ve easily created on [Azure Account](https://portal.azure.com).
+This can be easily created on [Azure Account](https://portal.azure.com).
 It is also advisable to install [Azure command line interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) locally.

 Some prerequisites need to be created and configured or at least queried  in Azure at first.
 You have to replace contained placeholders in the square brackets with appropriate values.
-1. Run az group create to create a resource group to hold the Packer image.
+1. Run `az group create` to create a resource group to hold the Packer image.
 ```bash
 az group create -n <resource_group_name> -l <location>
 ```
-2. Run az ad sp create-for-rbac to enable Packer to authenticate to Azure using a service principal. **Key points:** Make note of the output values (appId, client_secret, tenant_id).
+2. Run `az ad sp create-for-rbac` to enable Packer to authenticate to Azure using a service principal.
+Make note of the output values (appId, client_secret, tenant_id).
 ```bash
 az ad sp create-for-rbac --role Contributor --scopes /subscriptions/<subscription_id> --query "{ client_id: appId, client_secret: password, tenant_id: tenant }"
 ```